-Authors must be registered members of the SCMS TV Studies SIG and graduate students for the 2023-2024 academic year.
+Authors must be registered members of the SCMS TV Studies SIG and graduate students for

 Essay topics may traverse a broad spectrum of subjects related to television studies including, but not limited to, historical, industrial, technological, textual, and audience-centered research topics.
 Essays may not be previously published work or currently under review at another journal.
 We will accept any original work, but it must be centrally related to television in all of its various manifestations.
 Submissions should also be in keeping with the Aim and Scope of NRFTS and use the journal’s formatting guide.
-We recommend visiting their website here: https://www.tandfonline.com/toc/rfts20/current
+We recommend visiting the website here.

 Call for Reviewers